nashville-software-school/client-side-mastery/book-5-the-apprentice/chapters/REACT_FORMS.md

 In this chapter, you are going to learn how to use use a form to express the state of a component, and then use a function passed from a parent component to add the animal to the API.

-**_Quick Note_:** Note that all of the code you will see below needs to be in place before the feature will work.
+**_Quick Note_: All of the code you will see from here to the end of this chapter needs to be in place before the feature will work.**

 ## Route for Showing Animal Form

-New route that renders a form for boarding a new animal.
+Below is a new route that renders a form for boarding a new animal.
 The `employees` collection needs to be passed to the form component so that a dropdown list can be populated for the user to choose a caretaker.
 You also need to update the route for `/animals` so that the `props` argument is passed down to the child component.
-This allows you to use the `history.push()` mechanism to change the URL in the browser.
+This sets up the ability to use the very helpful `history.push()` mechanism in the components themselves to change the URL in the browser.

-Update your route with this code.
+First, update your route with this code.

 ```jsx
 <Route exact path="/animals" render={(props) => {